 There are many reasons to take out an unsecured personal loan and we here at Badger Loans are going to give you five of the best.
 Before we do that let’s get stuck into what a loan really is.
 When you start looking for finance one of the first things you’ll notice is the sheer volume of different names for what seems to be different types of loans.

 What’s In A Name?

 You’ve got payday loans, unsecured loans, personal loans and loans without a guarantor.
 Then there’s short-term loans, instalment loans and CCJ loans not to mention emergency loans too.
 What do they all mean?
 Are they really any different from each other?
-The short answer is no. We believe that a loan is a loan is a loan.
-There’s no such thing as a ‘payday loan’ but you could get a short-term high interest finance arrangement.
+The short answer is no. We believe that a loan is a loan.
+There’s no such thing as a ‘payday loan’ but you could get a short-term high-interest finance arrangement.
 Do ‘instalment loans’ really exist?
 Only in so far as every single loan on earth is an instalment loan if you’re paying it back in more than one lump.
 How about a ‘loan without guarantor’?
 Every loan ever written (loans are underwritten) is a loan without a guarantor unless it’s a ‘Guarantor Loan’ which is typically an unsecured personal loan secured against another person instead of bricks and mortar, solid collateral.

 Why So Many Names?